Geography and Planning

 - Earth System Science: The focus of Earth System Science is on the interaction and linkages between the lithosphere, atmosphere, hydrosphere, cryosphere, and biosphere and on physical, chemical, and biological processes operating at a wide range of spatial and temporal scales.
 Measurement, integration, and modelling of earth system elements to understand these linkages are key foci of research and graduate training activities.

-In Geography at Queen’s, the overlapping foci of faculty research fall into two broad themes: Forest Ecosystems and Cold Regions.
-The former emphasises the primary biophysical and physiological processes of forest systems (especially boreal), exchange of energy, water, and trace gases, and local and regional integration with remote sensing and modelling approaches.
+The overlapping foci of faculty research fall into two broad themes: Forest Ecosystems and Cold Regions.
+The former emphasizes the primary biophysical and physiological processes of forest systems (especially boreal), exchange of energy, water, and trace gases, and local and regional integration with remote sensing and modelling approaches.
 The latter focus operates across diverse polar and alpine environments, with emphasis on hydrological, marine, geomorphic and biogeochemical processes and sedimentary systems.

 - Geographic Information Science: Faculty examine the theoretical, technical and applied aspects of cartography, geographic information systems, remote sensing and image processing, and modeling of human and natural systems.
 Specific research interests include: contemporary and historical cartography; land cover/use change detection and analysis; disease modeling; mapping/modeling human impacts on the environment; social, economical, and environmental interaction; biophysical remote sensing; image processing; resource/location optimization; geo-visualization; environmental exposure analysis; accuracy and error modeling.